Wakana, for Cello, Double Bass and String Orchestra, 14′

 Commissioned by Duo Contracello.

-Wakana will be premiered by the Duo Contracello and the Orquestra de Cordas – Ensemble XXI during the Festival de Música da Madeira, Portugal, in 15th March 2024.
+Wakana was premiered by the Duo Contracello and the Orquestra de Cordas – Ensemble XXI during the Festival de Música da Madeira, Portugal, in 15th March 2024.

 Quatro Danças for String Quartet, 15′